alaindet/sass-pal/README.md

 ## Device queries

 A *device* is a resolution range with a name.
 You can use default devices or redefine them.
 A *device query* is a string instructing Sass Pal on how to wrap styling.
-It follows this syntax
+It consists of three pieces of information, all optional

 `{DEVICE_NAME}{MEDIA_QUERY_OPERATOR}:{PSEUDO_CLASS}`